heardrwt/Xcode4UserScripts/README.md

 Copyright 2009 Yung-Luen Lan and Mike Schrag.
 All rights reserved.

 Enhancements by Pierre Bernard on 20/09/09.
-(mainly: underbar storage name, behavior, dealloc,É) Copyright 2009 Pierre Bernard.
+(mainly: underbar storage name, behavior, dealloc,ï¿½) Copyright 2009 Pierre Bernard.
 All rights reserved.

 Permission is given to use this source code file without charge in any